 “Certain therapy stories which are possible in one type of semantics – in the sense of being productive, easy to implement, boding well for change – are forbidden for another, in the sense that they are difficult to develop, incapable of making best use of personal resources, destined to encourage dropping out or dysfunctional circuits”.(Ugazio 2013/12,p.275)

 Values, definitions of oneself and others, attachment bonds and ways of relating are different in each semantic.
 Consequently, constraints and resources, as well as individual motivations to change are different.
-Furthermore, we have as many ways to construct the therapeutic relationship as the number of semantics, and therapists, dialoguing with the individual, the couple or family, inevitably, end up positioning themselves within the client’s semantics.
+Furthermore, we have as many ways to construct the therapeutic relationship as the number of semantics.
+Therapists, dialoguing with the individual, the couple or family, inevitably, end up positioning themselves within the client’s semantics.

-When the semantics of power prevails, therapists may find themselves in the uncomfortable position of competing with their clients.
-Feeling challenged by the asymmetry of the patient-therapist relationship they interpret through the metaphor of power, clients can feel humiliated and consider the setting and its rules as a kind of plot by the therapists to put them at a disadvantage.
-However, the semantics of power offers therapists the most advantageous position as an ally.
+When the semantic of power prevails, therapists may find themselves in the uncomfortable position of competing with their clients.
+Feeling challenged by the asymmetry of the patient-therapist relationship, they interpret through the metaphor of power, clients can feel humiliated and consider the setting and its rules as a kind of plot by the therapists to put them at a disadvantage.
+However, the semantic of power offers therapists the most advantageous position as an ally.
 Obtaining an ally, clients can accept the therapeutic relationship.
 Unfortunately, “it is an alliance against someone else” (Ugazio 2013/12, p.
 273).

 These differences in the therapeutic relationship, in the values, in the emotions, in the bonds of attachment and in the ways of relating, require specific therapeutic approaches that the model of semantic polarities has, at least in part, already developed(Ugazio, 2019).